codeneuro/neurofinder-python/README.md

 # neurofinder-python

-> python module for testing neuron finding algorithms.
+> python module for working with neuron finding algorithm results

 This repository contains a module and a CLI for working with neuron finding algorithm results.
-It is used by the [neurofinder](https://github.com/neurofinder) benchmarking challenge to compare ground truth results to results from submitted algorithms.
+It is used by the [neurofinder](https://github.com/codeneuro/neurofinder) benchmarking challenge to compare ground truth results to results from submitted algorithms.

 Assumes a standard format for spatial regions, in either `JSON` or `MAT`.